patkub/mold-inventory/apps/molds-mcp/README.md

 wrangler -e production secret put AUTH0_CLIENT_SECRET
 ```

-Once the secrets are set, you can deploy the API with the following command:
+Once the secrets are set, you can deploy the MCP Server with the following command:

 ```bash
 pnpm run deploy